-The Employer agrees to contribute towards the billed premiums in the indicated amounts for the benefits outlined in Schedule "B" for each regular (non-probationary) full-time employee in the active employ of the Employer provided the balance of such premiums are paid by the employee through payroll deductions:
+The Employer agrees to contribute towards the billed premiums in the indicated amounts for the benefits outlined in Schedule "B" for each full-time employee in the active employ of the Employer who has completed three months of probationary service provided the balance of such premiums are paid by the employee through payroll deductions.

 Entitlement under any of the Plans in Schedule "B" is subject to the specific provisions of the insurance policies.
 The Employer may select the Carrier or Carriers of its choice or may change Carriers or self-insure if it sees fit provided the level of benefit coverage is not diminished.
-Employees on layoff may continue coverage under the Benefits set out in Schedule B other than LTD and Child Care Benefit until the end of the 6th month following layoff (to the extent that the employee was enrolled in these benefits prior to the date of layoff) if the employee prepays monthly the employee share of the premium or contribution cost of the benefits.
-If the employee so elects, the Employer will continue to pay the employer share of the premium cost of these benefits.